Careers360 Logo

 Common traps and shortcuts in CAT Quant

-Some important points that may help you to solve questions based on quadratic equations effectively:
+Some important points that may help you to handle questions based on quadratic equations effectively include the following:

 (i) If D is a perfect square, then the roots are rational and in case it is not a perfect square then the roots are irrational.